 Dear Church is a semi-regular blog featuring pastors and other church leaders.
+Views expressed are those of the authors and do not necessarily reflect the official policy or position of the Southwest California Synod of the ELCA.
 This entry is a guest post by Pastor Bill Hurst of First Lutheran Church, Torrance.

 A friend wrote me this morning, in response to a Thanksgiving greeting, to share that her Thanksgiving’s are anything but joyful.
 When families gather, it can feel more like a battlefield than a prayer meeting.
 And the inventory of our sorrows and discontent can make this “holiday of thanks” feel more like a cruel irony than a time for rejoicing.